jnsmalm/animflow/README.md

 ### Overview

-Ville.js is built around a command-based API where each command waits (by default) for the previous command to complete.
+Animflow is built around a command-based API where each command waits (by default) for the previous command to complete.
 This makes it really simple to instruct your application to do things that requires multiple animation frames to complete.
 For example, the code below makes an object move in a shape of a